F-youquan/Object-AVEdit/readme.md

 --word parameter means the target object that you want to edit.
 In replacement and removal tasks, the --word should be set to the source object to be edtied, and in addition task, --word shouldnot be set.

---threshold parameter means the mask process.
+--threshold affects the mask process.
 Biger threshold means less change.

 --CA means the cross attention control steps.